Loyer scores 16 points, Michigan State rolls without Winston

-EAST LANSING, Mich.
-(AP)Foster Loyer scored a career-high 16 points in his start for Michigan State and the No. 14 Spartans shook off a slow start without All-American Cassius Winston to rout Western Michigan 95-62 on Sunday night.
+And though they are a far cry from senior All-American Cassius Winston, Foster Loyer and Jack Hoiberg acquitted themselves quote nicely for the Spartans.

+Loyer, the son of former Pistons coach John Loyer, and Hoiberg, the son of former Bulls and current Nebraska coach Fred Hoiberg, combined for 12 assists and one turnover to help No. 14 Michigan State ran away from Western Michigan 95-62.

-Loyer took over at point guard with Winston sidelined after bruising a bone in his left knee during practice Friday.
+Loyer scored 16 points, taking over at point guard with Winston sidelined after bruising a bone in his left knee during practice Friday.

+“Just going out there and playing with confidence,” Loyer said.
+“Just going out there and being who I am, the player I know I can be.
+Each time I step on the court, I have to be that person.”

-But when the Spartans (10-3) fell behind 14-8, coach Tom Izzo looked to walk-on point guard Jack Hoiberg, and he helped spark a 25-0 run.
+But when the Spartans (10-3) fell behind 14-8 early, Izzo looked to Hoiberg, and the walk-on point guard helped spark a 25-0 run.

-Hoiberg, the son of Nebraska coach and former NBA player and coach Fred Hoiberg, scored four points and had a career-high six assists.
+The sophomore scored four points and did not make a field goal, but Hoiberg’s impact was real in the first non-garbage minutes of his career.

+“Obviously, with Cassius out, that’s a lot of minutes we have to fill,” Hoiberg said.
+“I’ve been waiting for the opportunity.
+This was it, and I had to step up a little bit.”

 Xavier Tillman added 15 points and 11 rebounds, Aaron Henry also had 15 points, and Kyle Ahrens had 12.